Qing Dynasty (1636 — 1912)

 Establishing of Empire Qing and Marching Across the Shanhai Pass

-When the Ming Empire was dealing with natural disaster, partial conflicting and continuous refugee-peasant uprisings, a nomadic regime named Manchu was expanding and getting stronger on the northeast side of the Great Wall.
+When the Ming Empire was dealing with natural disasters, partial conflicting and continuous refugee-peasant uprisings, a nomadic regime named Manchu was expanding and getting stronger on the northeast side of the Great Wall.

 They soon established their kingdom and named it as Qing.

-Qing then made an agreement with General Wu Sangui, in which Qing helps Wu defeat the refugee army and supports another prince from the royal family to reestablish the Ming Dynasty in the south, while Wu cedes the northern China to Qing.
+Qing then made an agreement with General Wu Sangui, in which Qing helps Wu defeat the refugee army and support another prince from the royal family to reestablish the Ming Dynasty in the south, while Wu cedes northern China to Qing.